 Plants, on the other hand, release nutrients to the soil in a slow, safe fashion.
 Many plants used to fertilize soil are first used as cover crops, keeping soil from eroding due to wind or rain.
 Maintaining ample topsoil is an important part of improving soil fertility.

-Plants also don’t create any harmful runoff like synthetic fertilizers do.
+Plants also don’t create any harmful runoff as synthetic fertilizers do.
 This allows the whole ecosystem to thrive, which only further improves the fertility of the soil.

 How Do Plants Fertilize The Soil?